Return to Index

 - Cuts and scrapes

-- Corns and calluses —thick layers of skin caused by continuous rubbing or pressure
+- Corns and calluses—thick layers of skin caused by continuous rubbing or pressure

 - Blisters—fluid-filled bumps caused by wearing shoes that do not fit well or by wearing shoes without socks

-- Ingrown toenails —when the edge of a toenail grows into the skin
+- Ingrown toenails—when the edge of a toenail grows into the skin

-- Bunion —large bump on the big toe
+- Bunion—large bump on the big toe

-- Plantar warts —growths caused by a virus; usually found on the bottoms of feet
+- Plantar warts—growths caused by a virus; usually found on the bottoms of feet

-- Hammertoe —curling of a toe caused by a problem with the middle joint of the toe
+- Hammertoe—curling of a toe caused by a problem with the middle joint of the toe

-- Athlete’s foot —infection caused by a fungus leading to itchy, red, cracked skin; may also infect the toenail causing it to appear thick, yellow, and brittle
+- Athlete’s foot—infection caused by a fungus leading to itchy, red, cracked skin; may also infect the toenail causing it to appear thick, yellow, and brittle

 Treat Your Feet Well

 - When cleaning your feet, avoid soaking them in water.
 Instead, wash your feet in warm water every day.
+Check the temperature of the water with your hands before you put your feet in.

 - Completely dry your feet.
-Do not forget to dry between your toes!
+Do not forget to dry between your toes.

 - If you have dry skin, rub lotion on your feet after they are washed and dry.
 Do not put lotion between your toes.

 - Cut your toenails straight across.
 It may be easier to cut them after washing your feet, since the nail will be softer.
 Do not cut them too short.
+If you have trouble, a member of your healthcare team can help you.

 - Use a pumice stone regularly to keep calluses thin.
 Do not cut at them with sharp objects.